joerobmunoz/DiabetesApp/README.txt

 DISCLAIMER:

-You are liable for any consequences that result from using this application for consult regarding medical treatment.
+You are liable for any consequences that result from use of this application.
+For accurate medical advice, please consult a certified medical authority.